-In this article, I’m going to show you 3 quick-and-easy real estate SEO tips you can tackle in about 5 minutes each.
+In this article, we show you 3 quick-and-easy SEO tips you can do in 5 minutes.
+How to optimize your real estate meta tags, descriptions, & URL structure.
 But these aren’t just the easiest things to do for your SEO strategy, they’re also some of the most impactful things you can do.

 If you use these 3 strategies, then you’ll have a leg up on competitors in your market who don’t.

 Without further adieu, optimize these 3 elements on every website page that you want to rank in Google.
 And if it takes you longer than 15 minutes per page (tops), you’re thinking too much.

 Optimizing Real Estate Meta Tags & Meta Descriptions

 The title tag is one of the two real estate meta tags that you need to optimize.
 Specifically, the title tag is the title that you see in Google when you search for a given phrase (see above screenshot).
 This is not necessarily the same as the title on the actual page.

 For instance, when I click on this result…